Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 It's important to note that failover to an alternate region typically incurs additional costs, and there may be some downtime during the failover process.
 It's important to design and test your failover strategy in advance to ensure that you can quickly and efficiently recover in the event of an outage.<br>

+### General Availability

+General availability (GA) refers to a stage in the release process of an Azure service or feature where it is considered to be production-ready and available for general use by customers.
+When a service or feature reaches GA, it means that Microsoft has completed development and testing, and has made it available for commercial use with a Service Level Agreement (SLA).<br>

+Before reaching GA, Azure services and features go through a series of stages, including private preview, public preview, and sometimes, a limited availability release to a subset of customers.
+During these stages, Microsoft gathers feedback and makes necessary improvements to the service or feature.
+Once the service or feature is stable, meets all the requirements, and has been tested thoroughly, it is released to GA.<br>

+When a service or feature is generally available, customers can use it in production environments with confidence, knowing that it has been thoroughly tested and meets Microsoft's quality standards.
+Additionally, Microsoft provides support for GA services and features, and customers can rely on a defined SLA for service availability and performance.<br>

+### Service categories across region types

+Azure services are grouped into three categories: foundational, mainstream, and strategic.
+Azure's general policy on deploying services into any given region is primarily driven by region type, service categories, and customer demand.<br>

+- Foundational: Available in all recommended and alternate regions when the region is generally available, or within 90 days of a new foundational service becoming generally available.<br>

+- Mainstream: Available in all recommended regions within 90 days of the region general availability.
+Demand-driven in alternate regions, and many are already deployed into a large subset of alternate regions.<br>

+- Strategic (previously Specialized): Targeted service offerings, often industry-focused or backed by customized hardware.
+Demand-driven availability across regions, and many are already deployed into a large subset of recommended regions.<br>